C++ application programming interface

 • value(): returns the stored value

-• value_str(): the count value as a string in hexadecimal and decimal form for inspection and troubleshooting
+• value_str(): value in hexadecimal and decimal form for inspection and troubleshooting

-• mode_bits(): returns the mode bits to be or'd in the control register
+• mode_bits(): returns the update-mode bits to be or'd into the control word

-• desc(): get a descriptive string describing the update mode
+• desc(): descriptive string for the update mode

-• el(): sequence terminator with a default value of the output bus (0xFFFFFFFF)
+• el(): sequence terminator with the default final output value

-• el(value_t): sequence terminator with a selected final value of the output bus
+• el(value_t): sequence terminator with an explicit final output value

 • el(count_t, value_t): regular element, BitLoad update